 1. Wipe The Caulk With Denatured Alcohol

-If you are working on paintable caulk, such as latex and acrylic, you don’t have to wipe the caulk with alcohol.
+If you are working on paintable types, such as latex and acrylic, you don’t have to do this.
 You just need to wipe it with a rag to get rid of dust.

 4. Apply The Paint

-Paint Over Different Types of Caulk
+Different Types of Caulk

-You can’t paint over silicone caulk directly.
-That’s because the caulk contains silicone compounds and silicone doesn’t go well with paints.
-So if you apply paint over silicone caulk directly, the paint will not stick.
+You can’t paint over silicone caulk directly because it contains silicone compounds and silicone doesn’t go well with paints.
+However, you can make it paintable by wiping the surface with alcohol and applying a primer coating.

 Non-Paintable Silicone Caulk